hannal7626/apcsa-freedom-project/tool/learning-log.md

 So decided to try something with emojis and selection with this [tutorial](https://www.youtube.com/watch?v=nqTcAzPS3oc).
 Quite a lot of the codes are outdated which meant I needed to do research outside the tutorial.
 On the [offical page](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations/) Enumerations needs to be made line by line instead of how the speaker called it all in one line.
 The same with how `var collection: Emoji = .🍰` did not work and I manipulated it bit and used `@State var selection: Emoji = .cake`.
 The final result is in [Emoji file](/Emoji).

 12/11/23 <br>
-This week, I am reviewing the [SwiftUI Tutorials page](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views#introduction).
-So in my code space, I could make my page selectable and use the SwiftUI Inspector to change colors, fonts, etc. design stuff which is really cool.
+This week, I am reviewing the [SwiftUI Tutorials page](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views#introduction).So in my code space, I could make my page selectable and use the SwiftUI Inspector to change colors, fonts, etc. design stuff which is really cool.<br>

 Another cool thing is that images can seen from different angles.
 I tries this with a picture I found on Pinterest.
 To do this, I need to have a file that will be used for that.
 After I have added my Pinterest image as a file, I write an Image(_:) initializer, to pass it the name of the image to display.
 I could use styling`.clipShape(...)` to make the image viewed as a certain shape.
 To change the frame/stroke I used `Circle().stroke(.white, lineWidth: 4)
             }`.